What are the best business cycle analysis tips?

 Historical trends provide economic records that allow individuals and groups to determine the stage of the current business cycle.
 History can also provide more information about why the business cycle changes from growth to peak to contraction.
 In many ways, the only way to determine movements within the business cycle is by comparing current economic data to previous years.
 These data also make the whole process more intelligible, as economists can identify certain activities that can change the stage of the business cycle.
 The use of indicators is the most common datum applicable here.

-See also What are the best ways to deal with difficult employees?
+See also What are the best tips for supply chain management?

 Leading indicators are those that economists use to signal changes in the current business cycle.
 For example, business cycle analysis includes review of workweek production, building permits, and jobless claims, along with cash supply and inventory changes, to check the current stage or health of the business cycle.
 When these indicators increase in relation to previous periods, the economy may be in a growth phase.
 Stable indicators may indicate a spike; declining leading indicators may signal a contraction.